mofrim/42-fdf/README.md

        because they will have less connection lines.
     3) Maybe do it differently.
 Create a struct t_vec { x,y,z}. so the map will be a 2d t_vec array.

+- [2024-09-10 21:09] Diving into LinAlg...
+But the function i need nevertheless is some kind of `draw_map` function which draws all the lines derived from the `t_map` member `t_vec **vec_map`. but how should this function look like? i want it to be versatile. this means:

+  + it should be working for 3d vectors as well as the first testing case of 2d vecs.
+  + it should allow the use of different distance functions (maybe make this a param of draw_map).
+  + maybe because of the first point i first need to introduce a matrix-multiplication in order to project the read-in map on the xy-plane by mulitplying with $$\begin{pmatrix} 1 & 0 & 0\\0 & 1 & 0\\0 & 0 & 0\end{pmatrix}$$.